Essential Writing Techniques (Beyond Story Structure)

 Narrative Mode (1st person, 3rd person, etc.)

 Choosing a narrative mode for your story determines the reader's perspective and the relationship between your reader, main character, and narrative voice.
-Here are the many options available...
+While beginning writers often copy the narrative mode of their favourite books, the best approach is to find the mode that's right for your story.
+Here are some of the many options available...

 second person